NetworkStudy/Study-Guide/README.md

 Runs as a background process that requires no interaction with a user.
 Typically it will not have an associated terminal.

 **Steps:**
+1. Ignore terminal stop signals
-1. fork from parent process
+1. fork from parent process and exit parent
 2. Disassociate from controlling terminal and process group
-3. Close standard file descriptors
+3. Close standard file descriptors (stderr, stdin, stdout, ...)
 4. Change working directory
 5. Change file mask mode (umask(0))